Extensive damage after Tararua house fire

 He was in no doubt the smoke alarms saved his life.

-Sinclair said while the house is still standing the back half is gutted and the rest of the house is very badly damaged by smoke and heat.
+Sinclair said while the house was still standing, the back half was gutted and the rest of the house badly damaged by smoke and heat.